raspberrypilearning/mapping-the-weather/worksheet.md

 1. Open a new Python shell by clicking on **Menu** > **Programming** > **Python 3 (IDLE)**.
 Then click **File** > **New File** to start a new script.

-1. To begin with you'll need to import a few Python modules.
-If you haven't installed them yet, you can find details on the [requirements page](https://www.raspberrypi.org/learning/mapping-the-weather/requirements).
+1. To begin with you'll need to import a Python module.
+If you haven't installed it yet, you can find details on the [requirements page](https://www.raspberrypi.org/learning/mapping-the-weather/requirements).

     ``` python
     from requests import get
     import json
-    from mpl_toolkits.basemap import Basemap
+    import folium
-    import matplotlib.pyplot as plt
+    import os
     ```

-1. Here, `requests` is used to fetch the json data from the database, `json` is used to process JSON data. `Basemap` is a tool for creating maps in Python, and `matplotlib` allows the plotting of points to the map.
+1. Here, `requests` is used to fetch the json data from the database, `json` is used to process JSON data. `folium` is a tool for visualising data on maps in Python.

 1. Next, the URL for the RESTful API needs to be stored as a string in your program.